theresearchai/vehicle_routing_rl_2/README.md

 ## Acknowledgements
 Thanks to [Wouter Kool’s “Attention, Learn to Solve Routing Problems!”](https://github.com/wouterkool/attention-learn-to-route) for getting us started with the code for the Attention Network.

+## Note:
+*The repository contains experiments for CVRP as well as other types of problems.
+Please refer to the tranining commands for CVRP

 ## References:
    [1] Kool, W. (2018, March 22).
 Attention, Learn to Solve Routing Problems!
 Retrieved from https://arxiv.org/abs/1803.08475